 A dog’s personality varies depending on his age.
 Generally, there are three stages in a dog’s life: Puppy, Adult, or Senior.

-Puppies need the most amount of attention and training, especially during their first six months.
+Puppies need the most attention and training, especially during their first six months.
 When you decide to get a puppy, you should learn to dedicate most of your time to raising and giving all your attention to him.
-You should also be patient with them because they will likely get involved in several accidents or chew your personal belongings.
+It would help if you also were patient with them because they will likely get involved in several accidents or chew your personal belongings.

-However, you can resolve these issues when you start to engage them in proper training.
+However, you can resolve these issues when you engage them in proper training.
 Taking care of a puppy also means understanding that your dog may grow up differently from what you expected.

-If you want to be more certain about a dog’s energy level, temperament, and attitude, getting an adult dog might be better.
-When getting an adult dog, you should also expect that he still needs proper training at first because adult dogs are not necessarily trained at ones.
+Getting an adult dog might be better if you want to be more certain about a dog’s energy level, temperament, and attitude.
+When getting an adult dog, you should also expect that he still needs proper training at first because adult dogs are not necessarily trained.

 Senior dogs are the best to own when your activity level is low.
-However, you need to remember that these dogs would require more veterinary check-ups and special attention.
-You must also remember that you may not have as many years left with senior dogs as you have with puppies or adult dogs.
+However, it would help if you remembered that these dogs would require more veterinary check-ups and special attention.
+It would help if you remembered that you might not have as many years left with senior dogs as puppies or adult dogs.

 If you still desire to own one even with these responsibilities, getting a senior dog can be a great way to develop your compassion for fellow animals.

-Knowing the dog’s history depends on where you’re buying or adopting it.
+Knowing the dog’s history depends on where you buy or adopt it.
 Generally, the history cannot be clear when you’re getting a dog from the animal shelter because the dog you get might have experienced being abused or abandoned.
 Remember that your pet’s history can affect the dog’s personality, and knowing his story can also help you be a better fur parent.

 A dog’s physical appearance depends mostly on how an owner maintains him.
 Generally, all dogs need regular and basic grooming, but the frequency depends on the dog’s coat type.
 Advanced routine grooming is important when you get a dog with hair that continuously grows.

 On the other hand, you must note that smooth-coated dogs with short hair are major shedders.
-With this, you must be prepared for the additional cleaning up you might need to do.
+With this, you must be prepared for the additional cleaning up you might need.

 Aside from the thickness of the dog fur and frequency of grooming, you must also remember that when you get a dog with long and floppy ears, you must always be prepared for any ear infections when you don’t regularly accomplish ear cleanings.